 But, at this point in my life, one thing is for certain – the older I get, the less I know.

-And so, I decided to do some research and go through various clinical studies, read forum posts, and so forth.
+And so, I decided to do some research and go through various clinical studies, read forum posts from 2023, and so forth.

 And the verdict is that, YES – using Stevia is linked to lower testosterone levels.